-Increasing coverage while decreasing the number of shots
+Increasing coverage while reducing the number of shots

-Pentavalent combines five different vaccines in a single vial to protect against five diseases: diphtheria-pertussis-tetanus (DTP), hepatitis B (hepB) and Haemophilus influenzae type B (Hib).
+Pentavalent combines five different vaccines in a single vial to protect against five diseases: diphtheria, pertussis, tetanus (DTP), hepatitis B and Haemophilus influenzae type B (Hib).

-In developing countries, where the vast majority of Hib deaths occur, it accounts for a larger number of deaths than meningitis and leaves up to 35 per cent of survivors with disabilities.
+In developing countries, where the vast majority of Hib deaths occur, the disease leaves up to 35% of survivors with disabilities.

 Other advantages include: